 Well, it had a better result than I was expecting!
-The best part is how easy it was to throw together, even easier clean up!
+The best part is how easy it was to throw together.
+And even easier in the cleanup!
 And I could customize each packet for each person.
 So everyone was happy with dinner!

-When was the last time you could easily customize each persons dinner to where everyone was happy with what they got, without taking extra effort on your part?
-That’s not a very common occurrence is it?
+When was the last time you could easily customize dinner for each person where everyone was happy with what they got, without taking extra effort on your part?
+That’s not a very common occurrence, is it?
 But with a simple hobo dinner (often called Tin foil dinner) it is really easy to do!

 Simple Hobo Dinner

-Honestly I don’t know how it came to be known as hobo dinner.
-But that is what I grew up knowing it as.
-I guess the more politically correct term is tin foil dinner.
+Honestly, I don’t know how it came to be known as hobo dinner.
+But that is what I grew up calling it.
+I guess the more politically correct term is tin foil dinner or tin foil packets.
 But no matter which way you call it, it is simple and delicious!